1971 Dhaka University massacre: Attack at girls' dormitory

-Archer Blood, the then-consul general of US at Dhaka, wrote in his book The Cruel Birth of Bangladesh, "Fire was started at Rokeya Hall (girls' dormitory) and, when the students tried to escape, the military started firing...
+Archer Blood, the then-consul general of the US at Dhaka, wrote in his book The Cruel Birth of Bangladesh, "Fire was started at Rokeya Hall (girls' dormitory) and, when the students tried to escape, the military started firing...
 On 10 November 1971, some armed criminals attacked Rokeya Hall and kept 30 girls confined for two hours.
 They also attacked Provost House".
-In 1971 there were two strong military establishments near Rokeya hall, it was impossible to attack university Girls' Hostel without their knowledge for two hours.
+In 1971 there were two strong military establishments near Rokeya Hall, it was impossible to attack the university girls' hostel without their knowledge for two hours.

 Excerpts from Genocide in Bangladesh by Kalyan Chaudhuri, pp 157–158:...Some army officer raided Rokeya Hall on 7 October 1971.
 Accompanied by five soldiers, Major Aslam had first visited the hostel on 3 October and asked the superintendent to supply some girls who could sing and dance at a function to be held in Tejgaon Cantonment.
 The superintendent told him that most of the girls had left the hostel after the disturbances and only 40 students were residing but as a superintendent of a girls' hostel she should not allow them to go to the cantonment for this purpose.
 Dissatisfied, Major Aslam went away.
 Soon after the superintendent informed a higher army officer in the cantonment, over the telephone, of the Major's mission.
 However, on 7 October at about 8 pm.
 Major Aslam and his men raided the hostel.
 The soldiers broke open the doors, dragged the girls out and stripped them before raping and torturing them in front of the helpless superintendent.
 The entire thing was done so openly without any provocation, that even the Karachi-based newspaper, Dawn, had to publish the story, violating censorship by the military authorities.
 In seven days after liberation about 300 girls were recovered from different places around Dacca where they had been taken away and kept confined by the Pakistani army men.
 On 26 December altogether 55 emaciated and half-dead girls on the verge of mental derangement were recovered by the Red Cross with the help of the Mukti Bahini and the allied forces from various hideouts of the Pakistani army in Narayanganj, Dacca Cantonment and other small towns on the periphery of Dacca city.

 Academic activities at 1971

-Military Governor of East Pakistan Tikka Khan ordered department heads to join work from 21 April and the other teachers on 1 June, classes to start from 2 August.
+Military Governor of East Pakistan Tikka Khan ordered department heads to join work from 21 April and the other teachers on 1 June, with classes to start from 2 August.
 All the dormitories were cleaned to remove any signs of destruction to present a good educational environment at the university to the international community.
 All exams were postponed due to the national crisis.
 As the forces of war increased until September, attendance in the classes also increased.
 As many students had joined the Mukti Bahini, they blasted hand grenades near the university and quickly entered classes.
 As a result, the Army failed to arrest anyone.